-Early in 2001, Dr. John Dooley spoke with Extension Agent Brenda Holden about the potential participation of Accomack and Northampton Counties in the TOP project.
-Brenda brought the TOP opportunity to the attention of the Accomack County government officials who expressed a strong interest in the project and pledged the \$6,000 required.
-(A copy of the commitment letter from the Accomack Board of Supervisors can be found in Appendix A.) In Fall 2001 Virginia Tech was notified that the grant was funded with the start date of October 1, 2001.
-On November 26, 2001 Brenda Holden sent a letter to Accomack County Administrator Keith Bull, informing him that the project would be going forward.
-In September 2002 Extension Agent Pauline Milbourne was assigned to lead the project in Accomack County.
+Early in 2001, Dr. John Dooley spoke with Extension Agent Brenda Holden about including Northampton County in the TOP project.
+Brenda brought the TOP opportunity to the attention of the Northampton County government officials who expressed a strong interest in the project and pledged the \$6,000 required.
+(A copy of the commitment letter from the Northampton Board of Supervisors can be found in Appendix A.) In Fall 2001 Virginia Tech was notified that the grant was funded with the start date of October 1, 2001.
+On November 26, 2001, Brenda sent a letter to Northampton County Administrator Lance Metzler informing him that the project would be going forward.